jganley45/members/README.txt

 Experimenting with an application called members that can be used for keeping track of members of a club.
 Learning java spring full stack development.

+Done:
+- Configured basic spring boot application
+- Added postgres and JPA
+- Added JUnit and Mock test framework
+- Added Jacoco test coverage support

+To-do:
+-Frontend
+-Finish APIs
+-More testing